Yaoir/cip/Examples.md

+**Note to reader: The proper rendering of this document depends on the software you are using to view it.**

+**It should appear correctly on the Atom editor's Markdown Preview.**

 ### Examples of Using cip

 In the code blocks, **$** are bash prompts, and **>** are secondary prompts.
 All other text in code blocks is command output.
 For example,